 which is a distribution $\mathcal{D}_T [f] \in \mathcal{D}' (0,1)$. \end{definition}

 We remark that there are several examples in the literature for the advection equation in which the mean energy dissipation is not identically zero and $L^1 (0,1)$ (see for instance \cite{Modena1,Modena2,Modena3,BDLC20,SG21,PS21,chesluo1,chesluo2,MB22}), relying on the convex integration technique, however none of these examples are proved to be vanishing diffusivity limits of a sequence $\{ \theta_\kappa \}_{\kappa >0}$ of (unique) solutions to \eqref{e:ADV-DIFF} which satisfies \eqref{diss_main_OC}.
-Inspired by \cite[Figure 3]{A78} and the very recent construction of the velocity field as in \cite{CCS22} we prove the following result.
+Inspired by \cite[Figure 3]{A78} and using a modification of the velocity field constructed in \cite{CCS22}, we prove the following result.

 \begin{maintheorem} Let $\alpha\in [0,1)$ and $\beta >0$, then there exists an autonomous divergence-free velocity field $u \in C^\alpha (\T^3)$ and an initial datum $\theta_{\initial} \in C^\infty(\T^3)$ with $ \int_{\T^3} \theta_{\initial}=0$, $\| \theta_{\initial} \|_{L^2} =1$ such that the unique solutions $\theta_\kappa$ of the advection-diffusion equation \eqref{e:ADV-DIFF} with initial datum $\theta_{\initial}$ exhibit anomalous dissipation \eqref{diss_main_OC} and there exists a measure $\mu_T \in \mathcal{M}(0,1)$ so that up to non-relabelled subsequences